tych0/tycho.pizza/src/blog/2012/01/vif.md

+---
-title=Viridian/Ampache local control
+title: Viridian/Ampache local control
-date=2012-01-23
+date: 2012-01-23
-tags=free code, python, ampache
+tags: free code, python, ampache
-%%%%%%%%%%
+---

 Recently at work I've been using [Viridan][1] to listen to music at work.
 It has its warts, but generally works pretty well.
 There's even an XMLRPC server